Alex Bass: Portsmouth

-Born in Eastleigh, Bass progressed through Portsmouth's youth categories.
+Born in Huntingdon, Bass progressed through Portsmouth's youth categories.
 He first appeared on the first team bench on 7 March 2015 at the age of 16, he went onto feature on the Portsmouth bench a further 36 times before making his debut in a 3–2 defeat at Coventry City in the EFL Cup on the 9 August 2016.

 Salisbury (loan)

 On 16 August 2016, Bass was loaned to Southern League South & West side Salisbury in an initial one-month deal, before returning to Portsmouth at the end of the season.

 Return to Portsmouth

 On 5 May 2018, Bass made his first league start for Pompey, keeping a clean sheet in the 2–0 home win in their final League One game of the season against Peterborough.
 Four days later, the club took up the option of extension on his contract and renewed it for a further year.